dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

                 name='Speaker: ', options=[None] + speakers, labels=['All'] + speakers))
     return chart.transform_filter(selection).add_selection(selection)

-# Given a DataFrame with some of the columns in the following format:
-#   'On-Axis' '10°' '20°' '-10°' ...
-# Converts the above column labels to the following:
-#   0.0 10.0 20.0 -10.0
-def convert_angles(df):
-    def convert_label(label):
-        if label == 'On-Axis':
-            return 0.0
-        stripped_label = label.strip('°')
-        if stripped_label == label:
-            return label
-        try:
-            return float(stripped_label)
-        except ValueError:
-            return label
-    return df.rename(columns=convert_label)

 def postprocess_chart(chart):
     # Altair/Vega-Lite doesn't provide a way to set multiple titles or just display arbitrary text.
     # We hack around that limitation by concatenating with a dummy chart that has a title.